1. REPOST TRADING

 3. SAME SIZED FOLLOWERS COMMUNITY

-No matter what size you are you’re going to get a bigger and bigger investment when you tap into a community of same sized followers (they all in the same position as you and wanting to boos their exposure.
+No matter what size you are you’re going to get a bigger and bigger investment when you tap into a community of same sized followers (they all in the same position as you and wanting to boost their exposure.
 When you collaborate, you’re branching out and sharing your fan bases (doubling your normal reach) Same rules apply with the repost trading apply, look for same sized producers.

 4. MUSIC BLOGS FOR EXPOSURE

 Similar to music promo channels, music vloggers are all about finding the next best thing, the only difference is these websites are more open to bootlegs & remixes.
 When I say Music Blog websites Im talking about sites like EDM.com & thissongissick etc. Although you might have to pay to have your track reviewed & feedbacked because of the influx of submissions it is a good place to start but getting your music in front of their audience is very rewarding.